-If the fuel level continues to rise well above the leading edge of the Float Bowl flange and/or begins spilling out of the drain hose, immediately close the drain screw and empty the drain hose.
-The float needle within the SmartCarb® is either stuck or has been compromised.
-Also it is likely that the engine has been flooded.
+If the fuel level continues to rise well above the 8-10mm reference above the Float Bowl gasket and/or begins spilling out of the drain hose, immediately close the drain screw and turn the fuel valve (petcock) to the OFF position.
+Then empty the drain hose.
+The needle valve within the SmartCarb® may be stuck or otherwise compromised.
+It is likely that the engine has been flooded.
 Refer to your applicable shop manual for reference on safely drying out a flooded engine before proceeding.
 After the engine has been cleared, make sure the fuel valve (petcock) at the tank is turned OFF and then completely drain the SmartCarb® prior to uninstalling it from the vehicle.
-Refer to Page 54 for SmartCarb® cleaning instructions which show how to access a stuck or compromised needle valve.
+Refer to Page 55 for SmartCarb® cleaning instructions which show how to access a stuck or compromised needle valve.
 Do not proceed with SmartCarb® tuning until the needle valve has been cleared and determined to be in proper working order.